frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 ### Before buying, why not upgrade?

-If you already own a laptop, it might be worth checking whether it's possible to change some parts that would have a significant influence on performances.
+If you already own a laptop, it's possible to change some parts to boost performances without buying a new one.

-What you can generally upgrade/replace[^2]:
+What you can generally upgrade/replace[^1]:
-- RAM: if sometimes your computer freezes temporarily, you might want to switch to a larger RAM capacity.
+- **RAM**: if sometimes your computer freezes temporarily, you might want to switch to a larger RAM capacity.
-- Storage: you don't have anymore room on your laptop?
+- **Storage**: you don't have anymore room on your laptop?
 You can replace it with a larger one.
 Transferring or reading data is really slow?
 You can upgrade your HDD with an SSD.
-- Battery: if your laptop lasts doesn't last as half as long as it used to, consider replacing the battery.
+- **Battery**: if your laptop lasts doesn't last as half as long as it used to, consider replacing the battery.

 {% include info.html text="Especially for battery, it is highly recommended to replace it with one that has the same specifications!
 Search for your model name appended with 'battery'." %}